Home / FedRAMP / FedRAMP Overview

 What’s the difference between FedRAMP & FISMA?

 The Federal Information Security Management Act of 2002 (FISMA) is a federal law that requires all federal agencies to implement an information security program to protect the agency’s data.
-FedRAMP is a compliance program that proves a cloud service provider complies with FISMA and can be adopted by federal agencies.
+FedRAMP is a compliance program that proves a cloud service provider is in compliance with FISMA and can be adopted by federal agencies.

 Here are the key differences: